ansys/pymapdl/doc/source/getting_started/wsl.rst

        ip="172.23.112.1",
    )

-You might need to disable the Microsoft Firewall completely or at least for the WSL network connection.
+You might need to turn off the Microsoft Firewall completely or at least for the WSL network connection.
 To do so, follow `this link <disable_firewall_on_wsl_ethernet_section_>`_.